 We aim to process orders as soon as we can.
 They are normally despatched within two working weeks, but the processing of orders depends on staffing and the general level of copying orders.

 We will issue an invoice on completion of an order and send the copies on receipt of payment.
-Payment can be made by cheque (in Pounds Sterling and payable to the University of Warwick) or credit or debit card.
+Payment can be made by credit or debit card, bank transfer or cheque (in Pounds Sterling and payable to the University of Warwick).